Association Rules — 110. Elections and Appointments

 Call to membership of potential presidential nominees.
 An annual announcement in the December issue of the APA Monitor on Psychology will inform potential presidential nominees of the opportunity to speak at the February Council meeting and invite them to submit a brief statement (50 words or less) to accompany the President-Elect nomination ballot.
 The deadline for submission of such statements is close of business on January 15.

 Statement on the issues facing psychology.
 After the slate of candidates is announced, each one will be invited to provide a statement regarding their candidacy.
 The candidates' statement accompanying the election ballot should be confined to discussion of issues facing psychology and the APA and should not exceed 1,000 words.
 The APA Monitor on Psychology will provide coverage of the candidates in a question and answer format in issues published between their nomination and the election.
 Each board and committee reporting to Council or the Board of Directors will be invited to develop questions, which will be reviewed by the Election Committee.
-Six (6) final questions reflecting important issues to APA’s various constituencies will be selected by the Election Committee and presented to each candidate.
+Taking into consideration input from the various constituencies, six (6) final questions reflecting important issues to APA’s overall mission and strategic plan will be selected by the Election Committee and presented to each candidate.
 Their written responses will be edited for APA style by APA Monitor on Psychology editors and returned to the candidates for approval before appearing, in tabular format, over three subsequent issues of the APA Monitor on Psychology.
 The answers to each question will be limited to 100 words.
 Each candidate will also be given the opportunity to write a short statement, not to exceed 300 words, as a lead into their questions and answers.
 The Past President, as chair of the Election Committee, is responsible for enforcing these limitations.

 Appropriateness of a member of the Board of Directors endorsing a particular candidate.
 Since the Board of Directors is the executive committee of the Association as a whole, it should be viewed as being nonpartisan, and, as a matter of protocol, Board members should not endorse candidates for the office of President-elect.